16 Great Books on Indonesia

 “An extraordinary thing had taken place, and passed by with no more than a glance from the outside world: an ethnic war of scarcely imaginable savagery, fought according to principles of black magic, a couple of hours’ drive from a modern city of banks, hotels, and airports.”

-Sparked by a minor incident between the two groups, the Dayak proceed to drive out the Madurese by burning down their homes and businesses and murdering them (men, women, children, babies, and the elderly) indiscriminately by beheading them and then eating them.
+Sparked by a minor incident between the two groups, the Dayak proceeded to drive out the Madurese by burning down their homes and businesses and murdering them (men, women, children, babies, and the elderly) indiscriminately by …

 Reading Parry’s own account of seeing headless bodies and people eating human femurs and hearts and his interviews with the Dayak who cheerfully brag about their cannibalism is chilling and unforgettable.